-- A Course Administrator or in the case of PGCertHE withdrawals, the QME Office will process your withdrawal and will confirm this in writing to you, including information on any fees still to be paid. - If you have gained enough academic credit by the time you leave the University, you may qualify for an academic award, which in this case we call an exit award.
+- 6.5 A Course Administrator or in the case of PGCertHE withdrawals, the QME Office will process your withdrawal and will confirm this in writing to you, including information on any fees still to be paid. - If you have gained enough academic credit by the time you leave the University, you may qualify for an academic award, which in this case we call an exit award.
 Please note though that this may not be the case if you have joined your course part of the way through.
-A Course Administrator will write to you about any exit award as appropriate after an assessment board has confirmed any academic credit you have achieved and an award board has confirmed the award.
+A Course Administrator will write to you about any exit award as appropriate after an assessment board has confirmed any academic credit you have achieved and the Chair of the relevant board has confirmed the award.

-6.6 If you're a postgraduate research student and you decide to leave your course and withdraw from the University, please email research@norwichuni.ac.uk in the first instance.
+6.7 If you're a postgraduate research student and you decide to leave your course and withdraw from the University, please email research@norwichuni.ac.uk in the first instance.